 Male Gaze: Ahsoka is the subject of one in "Heroes on Both Sides".
 She immediately lampshades it.
 Incidentally, there was a time skip between the previous episode and this one, since Ahsoka has visibly grown up since the last time we saw her.

 The titular "Box" of the episode "The Box".
 It is a death trap maze that is meant to lethally weed out bounty hunters to find those skilled and hardy enough to participate in a plot to kidnap Chancellor Palpatine.
-It helps that it is also being run by a Killer Game Master who wants to kill his closest rivals to prove he's the number 1 bounty hunter.
+It helps that it is also being run by a Killer Game Master who wants to kill his closest rivals to prove he is the number-one bounty hunter.

 Mama Bear: Satine may be a pacifist, but she is willing to threaten someone with violence at the hands of her guards when the lives of children are at stake due to poison.
 She is also clearly outraged/devastated at everyone else's apparent indifference to the situation.
 It is actually quite fitting for her since, in the EU, Mandalorians are traditionally protective of children, whether their own or not.